cbg-ethz/V-pipe/README.md

 Also see [snakemake's documentation](https://snakemake.readthedocs.io/en/stable/executing/cli.html) to learn more about the command-line options available when executing the workflow.

-Tutorials introducing usage of V-pipe are available in the [docs/](docs/README.md) subdirectory.

 ### Tutorials

 Tutorials for your first steps with V-pipe for different scenarios are available in the [docs/](docs/README.md) subdirectory.

 ### Using quick install script